EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ## Design Statement

-I will design and make a Website for a client who is a student from a local school.
+I will design and make a Website for a client who are students from a local school.
 The website will be a social network to post, monitor, interact, and download CAS activities and is constructed using the software CSS, HTML, and PYTHON.
 It will take 4 weeks to make and will be evaluated according to the following success criteria.

 ### Success Criteria
 1. The website should have a user registration and login system with encryption of the password.